weitzman/ddev-mtk/README.md

 ```
 Notice that you now have an `mtk` service listed in `ddev describe`.
 At first, this is an empty and unused placeholder MySQL database image.
 Read on to learn how you build and publish your site's database image, which will replace the placeholder image.

-Run `ddev exec mtk table list db`.
-You should see a list of table names.
-This verifies that `mtk` is installed in the web service.

 ## Usage

 1. Generate a SQL Dump file.
 There are two ways to do this:
    1. **Use Drush**.
 Run `ddev drush sql:dump --skip-tables-tables=cache* > dump.sql` to generate a SQL dump file ([docs](https://www.drush.org/latest/commands/sql_dump/)).
    1. **Use MTK**.
 Create a `mtk.yml` file in the root of your project.
 It can be empty to start.
-Eventually, populate it as per the [tutorial](https://mtk.skpr.io/docs/tutorial#configuration-file), for a slimming and sanitization.
+Eventually, populate it as per the [tutorial](https://mtk.skpr.io/docs/tutorial#configuration-file), for slimming and sanitization.
 Run `ddev exec mtk dump db > dump.sql` to generate the SQL dump file.
 1. Generate a Docker image with your data inside.
 Use the `dump.sql` from above when building and pushing your database image to a container registry like [Docker Hub](https://hub.docker.com/) or [Gitlab Container Registry](https://docs.gitlab.com/user/packages/container_registry/).
 Minimalist docs are in the [database image section of the tutorial](https://mtk.skpr.io/docs/database-image).
 Here is a build+push command that worked for me `docker buildx build -t cr.lab.example.com/webteam/help/database:latest --provenance=false --platform=linux/arm64,linux/amd64 --push .`.
     - Build the image in a scratch folder thats outside your DDEV project.
     - Remember to push to a _private_ container repository.
+    - [See an example .gitlab-ci.yml file](docs/.gitlab-ci.yml) which fetches a SQL dump from Prod and then nuild and publishes a database image.
 1. Configure your DDEV project to use the published DB image.
    - Append the following to `.ddev/.env.web` (create that file if it doesn't exist).
 Customize so the creds and DB name match what is in the image that you published.
 These environment variables are used by `mtk` and by `.ddev/settings.ddev-mtk.php` (see next step):
     ```